 Ironically, we will mostly likely need to wait for a Labour government in order to get the next chance.
 Arguably a Labour government would be much more likely to put in place a comprehensive regime of business tax on just the sort of foreign-owned technology companies who the Treasury at the moment worry aren’t paying their way.
 This might be the key issues which would convince the Treasury to back a move to release open data.
 It was after all a Labour government which went out and funded the first batch of releases of open data from OS.

 This is not to say that there aren’t Conservative politicians who would be convinced by the potential of open data (there were a couple for instance in the Coalition Government).
-It’s just that they won’t win against their colleagues who will be making the case for OS and others to be charging more for their data and also those who will be arguing against a tighter tax regime for corporations.
-The only time a Conservative politician would be likely to be able to make a case for the full gamble of supporting the release of all OS data would be where we’re in a situation where we’d want to be seen to be supporting our own tech sector but also at the same time looking to give a non-obvious bung to American tech giants.
+It’s just that they won’t win against their colleagues who will be making the case for OS and others to be charging more for their data, as well as those who will be arguing against a tighter tax regime for corporations.
+The only time a Conservative politician would be likely to be able to make a case supporting the release of all OS data would be if we’d want to be seen to be supporting our own tech sector, but also at the same time looking to give a non-obvious bung to American tech giants.
 Which isn’t a completely unlikely situation if, post-Brexit, there’s a slow down in investment in startups and the tech giants are looking elsewhere to base themselves.

 Until then - Budget commitment groundhog day